 Banish Fluffy & Fido

 Late the hate mail begin.
-Yes, I know your four legged friends are your best sleeping companions.
+Yes, I know your four-legged friends are your best sleeping companions.
 But their hair can cause breathing issues while you sleep and their movement all night long sends messages to your brain to wake up.
+Your sleeping oasis is for humans only.

 Use Blackout Blinds